 Archana is a bioinformatician.
 Her area of interest is microbiomics and analyses of large datasets from current generation sequencing technology.
-Archana spends most of her time programming software for developing new custom analyses pipelines and creating visualizations to summarize and illustrate results of these analyses.
+While at Drexel, Archana spent most of her time programming software for developing new custom analyses pipelines and creating visualizations to summarize and illustrate results of these analyses.

-Ariel Gonzalez is a technician in the laboratory of Dr. Joshua Chang Mell and is currently studying the environmental and evolutionary mechanisms responsible for genetic recombination in Haemophilus influenzae.
-His current project focuses on studying the transformation frequencies of wild type and mutant H. influenzae when introduced to DNA from donors of increasing divergence within the genus Haemophilus.
+Ariel Gonzalez was a technician in the laboratory of Dr. Joshua Chang Mell while studying the environmental and evolutionary mechanisms responsible for genetic recombination in Haemophilus influenzae.
+His project focused on studying the transformation frequencies of wild type and mutant H. influenzae when introduced to DNA from donors of increasing divergence within the genus Haemophilus.
 Prior to arriving at Drexel, Ariel spent the last three and a half years working in the pharmaceutical industry, optimizing procedures for a viral potency assay designed to test the efficacy of shingles and chickenpox vaccines.
 Ariel graduated with a bachelor of science in molecular and cell biology, and ecology and evolutionary biology from the University of Connecticut, where his undergraduate research thesis focused on the mechanisms of stem cell lineages involved in early mouse embryogenesis.

 In his spare time, Ariel participates in philanthropic charity projects through his fraternity, Lodge No. 2 of the Free & Accepted Masons of Pennsylvania.